- 3 minutes to read

-Specify the DocumentId to open a document directly from the server’s in-memory storage of open documents (DocumentManager) by specifying the DocumentId.
+Specify the DocumentId to open a document directly from the server’s in-memory storage of open documents (DocumentManager).

 var documentId = GetSharedDocumentId(); var documentInfo = (SpreadsheetDocumentInfo)DocumentManager.FindDocument(documentId); ASPxSpreadsheet1.Open(documentInfo);

-Note, that an office control’s Open method only receives the IDocumentInfo class's descendant that is cast for the specific type as a parameter (SpreadsheetDocumentInfo and RichEditDocumentInfo, respectively).
+An office control’s Open method only receives the IDocumentInfo class descendant that is cast for a specific type as a parameter (SpreadsheetDocumentInfo and RichEditDocumentInfo, respectively).

-If this code is called with the same DocumentId on behalf of different application users, actions performed by such users within the document will be applied to the same document on the server.
+If this code is called with the same DocumentId by different application users, changes made by these users are applied to a single, shared document on the server.

-Document sharing may cover scenarios in which an end-user starts working with a document on one computer (for instance, a desktop) and then continues his/her work on another computer (such as a tablet).
-In this case, the user does not lose changes when switching betweendevices.
-Other scenarios such as collaboration or co-authoring can also lead to losing changes.
+Document sharing may cover scenarios in which an end user starts working with a document on one computer (e.g., a desktop) and then continues his/her work on another computer (e.g., a tablet).
+In this case, changes are not lost when the user switches between devices.
+Note, however, that changes may be lost when multiple users collaborate on or co-author a document.

 To learn more about document sharing, refer to the following Knowledge Base articles.

-- How open documents are shared between users in the office controls
+- How open documents are shared between users in Spreadsheet/RichEdit